h4cktoria/Run/README.md

 ## What's even this??? <a name="what-is-this"></a>

 Basically it's a mess of if-checks that allows you to run your function without invoking it directly.
 Still don't get it?
-Well, here is the example:
+Well, here are the example:

 Let's say we have a function: